Fossa GAA

 Fossa GAA is a Gaelic Athletic Association club located in Fossa, County Kerry, Ireland.
 The club is concerned with the game of Gaelic football.
 It is a member of the East Kerry GAA board.

 History

 Located four miles west of Killarney, County Kerry, Fossa GAA Club was founded on 11 January 1970.
-The club leased a field from the nearby Liebherr firm in 1972 and the following year fielded its first senior team in the East Kerry League and Championship and in Division 4 of the County League.
+The club leased a field from the nearby Liebherr firm in 1972 and the following year fielded its first team in the East Kerry League and Championship and in Division 4 of the County League.
+Fossa won their first championship in 2016, winning the Kerry Junior Championship.

-Kerry, Munster and All-Ireland Junior Football Champions

 Fossa won the Kerry Premier Junior title in 2022, beating Listry in the final after extra-time.
 They went on to claim the Munster Junior title after wins over Castlemahon in the semi-final and Kilmurry in the final.
 On 15 January 2023, Fossa faced Stewartstown Harps at Croke Park in the All-Ireland final.
 Fossa won by 0–19 to 1–13 in a bad-tempered game which featured six red cards.